seiZo3/vipy/README.md

 # vipy
-A simple game written in python using pygame.
+A simple project made to get back into python syntax while helping friends learn to write code.